-Quick tip: Non-cash assets are the opposite of cash assets, or gifts that are cash.
+Quick Tip: Non-cash assets are the opposite of cash assets (monetary gifts).
 Different non-cash assets may require different processes for receiving them or different value assessments for determining their worth.

 Definition: Real property consists of land, additional property on that land (such as buildings or machinery), and the property rights associated with that land.

 Quick Tip: Real property can either be encumbered or unencumbered.
 You will receive encumbered real property when a third party has some sort of claim to the property (mortgages or other payment plans, for example).